-Mr Martella's practice focuses on three primary areas.
-First, he advises companies on developing strategic approaches to achieve their goals in light of rapidly developing demands to address climate change, promote sustainability, and utilise clean energy.
-Second, he handles a broad range of environmental and natural resource litigation and mediation.
-Third, he advises multinational companies on compliance with environmental laws in the United States, China, the European Union, and other nations.
+Roger’s practice focuses on three primary areas.
+First, Roger advises companies on developing strategic approaches to achieve their goals in light of rapidly developing demands to address climate change, promote sustainability and utilise clean energy.
+Second, Roger handles a broad range of environmental and natural resource litigation and mediation.
+Third, Roger advises multinational companies on compliance with environmental laws in the United States, China, the European Union and other nations.

-Mr Martella received his JD from Vanderbilt University Law School in 1995 and his BS from Cornell University in 1992.
-He is admitted in the District of Columbia and Maryland.
+Roger received his JD from Vanderbilt University Law School in 1995 and his BS from Cornell University in 1992.
+Admissions include: District of Columbia and Maryland.

-This biography is an extract from The International Who's Who of Environment Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Environment which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication